 It’s been about the ebb and the flow and how if you let it, the light moves through you like a river that takes not only you but those around you.

 And of course all through this, there has been abba and mamma and the quiet way they live and love.
-The way the house is filled with singing and the smell of food.
-And how the three of us function as a little unit in our old, wonderful and leaking house.
+And how the three of us function as a little unit in our old house.
 How my sisters keep me breathing and their children keep me loving.
 There has been the roads in Durban and the trees and the ocean and my friends and the quiet knowledge I carry that I have so much love yet to give.

 Because even after everything, after the betrayals, the fears, the pressures and the spiral and the darkness.
 Even after the world has fallen dark and I am far more cynical and exhausted and weary and fearful.